 Since April 1972 Johnston Island (Atoll) has been the storage site of approximately 25,000 drums (1.4 million gallons) or Orange Herbicide.
 The herbicide was part of a 2.3 million gallon inventory remaining from the termination of the defoliation program in Southeast Asia.
-The storage on Johnston Island was to be short term while the Department of the Air force determined final disposition of the herbicide is still forthcoming.
-The interim period continual monitoring of the condition of the drums, and subsequent re-drumming when required, has been a necessity for the Air Force.
+The storage on Johnston Island was to be short term while the Department of the Air of the purchase.
+To date he wrong the Solder to the Force determined final disposition of the herbicide is still forthcoming.
+In the interim period continual monitoring of the condition of the drums, and subsequent re-drumming when required, has been a necessity for the Air Force.
 Futhermore, periodic environmental surveys of the storage areas have been conducted to insure that any herbicide spillage and/or leakage was not adversely effecting the surrounding biota.

-The present survey was undertaken at the request of Headquarters

-AFLC and was designed to (a) determine the extent of lateral and vertical movements of herbicides in the coral of the storage site, and (b) conduct a cursory ecological survey of the surrounding flora.
+The present survey was undertaken at the request of Headquarters AFLC and was designed to (a) determine the extent of lateral and vertical movements of herbicides in the coral of the storage site, and (b) conduct a cursory ecological survey of the surrounding flora.